Our theme this year is Knowledge Delivered. Why?

 Our clients must improve their sales and marketing performance and productivity in order to achieve top business results.
 The Knowledge Delivered theme illuminates new possibilities.

-B2B selling organizations know they must arm sales, marketing and channel professionals with high-value content to effectively perform their jobs.
+B2B selling organizations know they must arm sales, marketing and channel professionals with high-value information and content to effectively perform their jobs.
 The challenge is how best to do this.
 Unfortunately, too many organizations are unable to meet this requirement well.

 A small mental shift can have a big impact on resolving this condition.